 The Guerrillas' Impact: Colombia's rural population suffered greatly as these guerilla groups carried out massacres and forced enlistment of children and young people.
 At their peak, the guerrilla groups controlled about 40% of Colombia's territory.
-The Colombian government's offensives against the querrillas further disrupted life areas. eventually rural displacing millions of people from their homes.
+The Colombian government's offensives against the guerrillas further disrupted life in rural areas, eventually displacing millions of people from their homes.